-- 52. Between 2020 and 2021 East Renfrewshire experienced a 0.9 per cent decrease in the number of births, decreasing slightly from 797 in 2020 to 790 in 2021.
-This is the fourth consecutive year where the number of births has decreased within East Renfrewshire.
-The number of births across Scotland increased between 2020 and 2021 by 2.1%.
-The East Renfrewshire deaths decreased by 4.1 per cent between 2020 and 2021.
-East Renfrewshire has amongst the highest life expectancy rates in Scotland for both men (79.4) and women (83.8). - 53.
-East Renfrewshire already has an increasing ageing population.
+51. Between 2019 and 2020 East Renfrewshire experienced a 1.4 per cent decrease in the number of births, decreasing slightly from 808 in 2019 to 797 in 2020.
+This is the third consecutive year where the number of births has decreased within East Renfrewshire.
+The number of births across Scotland declined by 6.1 per cent over the same time period.
+The East Renfrewshire deaths increased by 12.4 per cent between 2019 and 2020.
+East Renfrewshire has amongst the highest life expectancy rates in Scotland for both men (79.5) and women (84.0).

+52. East Renfrewshire already has an increasing ageing population.
 By 2043, almost one quarter of East Renfrewshire will be aged 65 or over.
 In recent years, the number of people aged over 85 needing key services has been rising.
 This has an impact on our services because the number of people aged 85 and over is expected to grow at a faster rate than the rest of the population.
 On this basis we can expect the number of people with a need for home care or care home support to steadily increase year on year.